 Want a clean, easy-to-use app to help you build habits?
 Grow is a fantastic choice.
-It's not as complex as some of our other favorites, but for people that want to keep things as simple as possible, this is a great fit.
+It's not as complex as some of our other favorites, but this is a great fit for people who want to keep things as simple as possible.
 We also love the visualization of growing trees as you follow through with your habits.

 If you know you want to take better control of your life but aren't sure where to start, download Fabulous right now.

-Not only is Fabulous one of the best-looking apps on Android but it's also one of the most feature-rich habit trackers around.
-Whether you want to lose weight, sleep better, feel more energized, or something else in between, Fabulous has a life coaching plan for you to follow.
-For example, Fabulous teaches you how to take power naps, has built-in workout routines to follow, and meditation sessions to help you calm down and focus on what matters.
+Not only is Fabulous one of the best-looking apps on Android, but it's also one of the most feature-rich habit trackers around.
+So whether you want to lose weight, sleep better, feel more energized, or something else in between, Fabulous has a life coaching plan for you to follow.
+For example, Fabulous teaches you how to take power naps, has built-in workout routines to follow and meditation sessions to help you calm down and focus on what matters.

 You can start using Fabulous for free, but to take advantage of everything it has to offer, you'll need to pay up.
-After a seven-day free trial, the regular price is $11.89/month, or a little over $142/year.
+After a seven-day free trial, the regular price is $11.89 per month or a little over $142 a year.
 Fabulous does often run sales and promotions to lower the cost of your first year, with one of the best offering a 72% discount that brings it down to just $3.33/month (billed as $39.99/year).